Life After a Condition

 Physical Recovery

-Follow your rehab or exercise plan closely — even when progress feels slow
+Follow your rehabilitation or exercise plan closely, even when progress feels slow.

-Eat nourishing meals that support healing — focus on lean proteins, vegetables, and whole grains
+Eat balanced meals that promote recovery, focusing on lean proteins, vegetables, and whole grains.

-Track your progress — celebrate small wins like walking an extra block or climbing stairs with less fatigue
+Track your progress and celebrate small wins, such as walking an extra block or climbing stairs with less fatigue.

 Chest pain or pressure lasting more than a few minutes